Cura : Care Beyond Boundaries Logo

 • The restoration feels loose or comes out

-International patients often choose specific destinations for dentistry based on clinician experience, clinic standards, materials used and how well the journey is coordinated from consultation through follow up.
+International patients often compare dentistry destinations by looking at clinician experience, clinic standards, ceramic materials, communication quality and how well the journey is coordinated from consultation through follow-up.

 Turkey

-Turkey is commonly selected for restorative dentistry because many clinics offer high patient volumes, modern diagnostic imaging and digital workflows that can support ceramic inlay or onlay planning.
-Coordinated scheduling can make it easier to combine assessment, fabrication and follow up checks within a travel window when clinically appropriate.
+Turkey is commonly considered for restorative dentistry because many clinics work with modern diagnostic imaging and digital workflows that may support ceramic inlay or onlay planning.
+Careful comparison is still important, including dentist experience, material selection, communication quality and whether follow-up checks can fit within your travel window.

 Iran

-Iran is often considered for restorative dentistry due to experienced clinicians, access to contemporary ceramic materials and established dental centers in major cities.
-For a porcelain inlay or porcelain onlay, a structured plan for imaging, bite checks and post treatment communication can support a safer return home.
+Iran is also considered for restorative dentistry, with established dental centers in major cities and access to contemporary ceramic materials.
+For a porcelain inlay or porcelain onlay, international patients should look for clear imaging, bite assessment, post-treatment communication and a practical plan before returning home.

 Hear From Patients